-Timetac do not produce their own hardware, but the company has a ‘Green IT philosophy’meaning they make sure their software is compatible with existing IT infrastructure.
+Timetac doesn’t produce its own hardware, but the company has a ‘Green IT philosophy’ – meaning it makes sure its software is compatible with your existing IT infrastructure.

 One major benefit of using TimeTac is its excellent user manual with a searchable help function, meaning a system can be installed and operational in minutes.

 Pricing is not the most competitive, but there is a free trial for 30 days.
 After this, employee time tracking will cost roughly £3 per employee and project tracking £6 – 8.
 Leave tracking will cost you an extra £1 – £1.50.
 A monthly base fee of around £12 to £15 per account comes with more options.

 Best for scalability

 Kronos is arguably the most well known of employee clocking systems.
 The company is based in the US but has offices all over the world.